What is Garbage?

 Reduce: Consumption should be reduced.
 A product should be used only when it is extremely important.

-Reuse: Items such as old newspapers, envelops can be used for different purposes instead of throwing them away.
+Reuse: Items such as old newspapers, envelopes can be used for different purposes instead of throwing them away.

 Recycle: Items such as glass, paper, aluminium, plastic can be recycled and used again.